Aberystwyth University’s Policy on Using Third Party Copyright Material

-2.1.1 This policy is solely concerned with issues relating to the use of third party material.
+2.1.1 This policy is solely concerned with issues relating to the use of third party material, which is in copyright

-2.1.2 This policy applies to staff and students of the University and any other persons using University resources for copying or reproducing in any form. (e.g. photocopying, scanning, digital reproducing )
+2.1.2 This policy applies to staff and students of the University and any other persons using University resources for copying or reproducing in any form. (e.g. photocopying, scanning, digital reproduction )

 2.2 What it does not include

 2.2.1 The policy does not cover the University’s ownership of copyright in materials created by individual members of staff and students.
-For queries about the copyright in staff and students’ own work, please see the Joint Intellectual Property Rights policy at https://www.aber.ac.uk/en/hr/policy-and-procedure/au-and-bu/intellectual-property/
+For queries about the copyright in staff and students’ own work, please see the Joint Intellectual Property Rights policy.

 3.1.1 It is the responsibility of Institute Directors, Deans, Heads of School, Heads of Departments, Directors of Teaching and Learning and Directors of Support Services to ensure implementation of this Policy and any associated guidelines as they may be issued from time to time.

-3.1.2 At Aberystwyth University, Information Services is responsible for providing appropriate advice, training and awareness to its staff and students.
-The Director of Information Services is responsible for escalating any serious risk or resource issues to the Pro Vice Chancellor (Learning, Teaching and Student Experience).
+3.1.2 The Director of Information Services is responsible for escalating any serious risk or resource issues to the Pro Vice Chancellor (Learning, Teaching and Student Experience).